RegEngJung/ProtEng_GB1/README.md

-# Structure-informed MLDE for GB1
+# Structure-informed MLDE for GB1 Supplementary Files
 - Code contains all scripts
 	* HPC
 		* Contains working scripts to run zero-shot on LSU HPC